yhzyhzyhz/DJI_SDC_ReverseEngineer/README.md

 MPPT reply to power unit 0x66 request.

 Byte 16 17 are output voltage.
+This is the number shown on LCD.

 Byte 18 19 are current.

+Byte 20 21 unknown.

+Byte 22 23 seems to be the max input voltage.
+(On 3 port MPPT module this is the highest port voltage on the 3 ports.
+Also is the port used to charge the battery.)

 Byte 24 is how many inputs available (0, 1, 2, 3 on 3 port MPPT module).

 Byte 25 indicate charging or not (0x00 when current is 0; 0x01 when charging).

+Byte 26 27 are input power x0.1W.
+This is the number shown on LCD.

 Byte 28 29 are temperature x0.1.